Acceltra65535/ProjektGameplay/README.md

 When the game calls start_dialogue(group), the manager becomes active, shows the chatbox, and begins presenting lines with display_next_dialogue().
 Clicking on the chatbox advances the conversation unless choices are currently visible, in which case the player must select a button.
 When choices appear, the manager duplicates the template button for each valid choice and connects their signals to _on_choice_selected(), which handles flag updates, branching, or scene transitions.

-A typewriter effect is handled using a tween (https://github.com/Acceltra65535/ProjektGameplay/blob/c0e447c07cc68c0c91ea6e5e91f6eea011a16387/final-proj/scripts/UIs/Dialogue/dialogue_manager.gd#L21), which is an embedded system in godot.
+A typewriter effect is handled using a [tween](https://github.com/Acceltra65535/ProjektGameplay/blob/c0e447c07cc68c0c91ea6e5e91f6eea011a16387/final-proj/scripts/UIs/Dialogue/dialogue_manager.gd#L21), which is an embedded system in godot.
 When displaying a new line, the manager clears the text label and schedules a series of tween callbacks—each appending one character at a short interval—so the dialogue appears gradually.
 If the player clicks while text is still typing, the tween is canceled and the full line is shown instantly.

 ## Subrole:
 ### Narration and dialogue